Skip to main content

 The Animals We Loved

-We have had only Australian Shepherds as pets, as they are my husband’s favorite dogs.
+Updated 10/2/25 We have had only Australian Shepherds as pets, as they are my husband’s favorite dogs.
 Our youngest daughter loves dogs of all kinds.
 Sidney.
 He was our last dog.
 He came to us when he was about 9 months old.
 He had been living his entire life alone in a backyard, so he was not well-socialized.
 He would bark at anything, especially things with wheels, though not at cars.
 Whether it was a bicycle, skateboard, stroller, or motorcycle, he would go wild with barking.
 He was also very hard to control when going for a walk.
 My husband was careful to keep away from other people and not let anyone pet him.
 One day, he was not well, and the vet told us he had a larger tumor in his abdomen.
 It was a sad day for all of us, especially our daughter, with whom we facetimed, so she could say goodbye to him.
 The photo is Sidney’s last visit at the vet.
 Toby.
 He was a red-merle and very beautiful.
 Many people commented on him.
-He and I took walks every morning before I went to work.
-He liked to ru...
+He and I took walks every morning before I went to work...

 Monday Genea-pourri, Week of September 8–14, 2025